aturtur/cinema4d-scripts/README.md

 **Alt+Shift:** Force disable.
 **Alt+Ctrl:** Force enable.
 **Shift+Ctrl:** Toggle from custom list.
 **Alt+Ctrl+Shift:** Open textfile to modify custom.
 You can use hashtag '#' separating comments.
-Put each generator to separate line!.
+Put each generator to separate line!
 >Highly recommended to assign this script to a keyboard shortcut!

 ## Viewport